ViralTexts/gtr-clusters/clusters/18710629-sn84026753-LongshoremenofBaltimore.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d people
-* :Lssr?s*and earne?uy h?p? ^
-tnastics of the census of 18H0 may show, not
-I only an increase m numbers, but also a great
-1 &quot; ,3e^SM^0 P??PertT? comfort, and educaUoo y.
-O. Picayune.
-I * *&quot; . _ &#x27; m m *
-1 ?To remove ink spots, pat the article stained
-over n warm Hat-iron, stretch it well, then
-squeeze n few drops of lemon Juice on it, end
-I the spot will disappear at once.
-Wash imme1
-diately in cold water.

-NE\
-VOL. IL?NO. 25.}

 The Longshoremen of Baltimore.
 [From th?
 Bkltimor* Americacj
 The hall of the Douglass Institute was well